GITMCode/GITM/srcDoc/common_inputs.md

 F                       don't automatically incorporate hemispheric asymmetries
 ```

-The lines following the AE file are for the AL-onset file.
+The lines following the AE file-name are for the AL-onset file.
 This can be set to
-`none` if you do not have one.
-The next line tells GITM whether to derive HP
+`none` if you do not have one or do not know what that means.
+The next line tells GITM
-from AE or to use a NOAA HPI file (if one is required).
-Since production of hemispheric power was stopped by NOAA in 2013 (the world has moved on), it is best to use the HP derived from AE.
+whether to derive HP (Hemispheric Power) from AE or to use a NOAA HPI file (if one is
+required).
+Since production of hemispheric power was stopped by NOAA in 2013 (the world
+has moved on), it is best to use the HP derived from AE.

 Even if AE is not required, it is recommended to provide a SME file as input to
 derive HP, as it is often more representative of geomagnetic conditions than the